rom-rb/rom-rb.org/source/learn/introduction/philosophy.html.md

 also built with dependency-injection in mind; there are no public class-level interfaces beyond the setup interface.

-All ROM components are stand-alone: they are loosely coupled, can be used independently, and follow the single responsibility principle.
+All ROM components are stand-alone; they are loosely coupled, can be used independently, and follow the single responsibility principle.
 A single object that handles coercion, state, persistence, validation, and all-important business logic rapidly becomes complex.
-Instead, ROM provides the infrastructure that allows you to easily create small, dedicated classes for handling each concern individually, and then tie it together in a developer-friendly way.
+Instead, ROM provides the infrastructure that allows you to easily create small, dedicated classes for handling each concern individually, and then tie them together in a developer-friendly way.

 ## ROM is not an ORM